se4ai/se4ai.github.io/index.md

 ## Why Read This Book?

 You should read this book, if you do not know how to build ethical AI software.
-The test if this book is for you, ask the following questions:
+More specifically, if you do not know how to design AI tools that can address the following, then this is the book for you:

 2. How stable is the performance of your AI tool ?